Key References & Legislation

 Can I make a NSW workers compensation claim for peripheral nerve injury?

 A claim may be available if the peripheral nerve injury arose out of work or was materially aggravated by work.
-The answer depends on the medical evidence, work history, notice evidence, certificates of capacity and any insurer decision already made.
+The practical starting point is to compare the diagnosis with work features such as high-repetition tool, keyboard, scanning or gripping work, sustained wrist or elbow posture and forceful hand use, then check the certificates of capacity, treatment notes and any insurer decision already made.

 What evidence usually matters most for peripheral nerve injury?